Mountains Fencing Club Inc.

 Alessandra Wollaston

 I discovered fencing when I was 12 and loved it immediately!
 I started training seriously and went on to fence competitively in foil for a few years, being selected to the NSW state team for two of those years and achieving some state and national titles.
 I joined MFC in 2015, after not having fenced for several decades.
-Getting back into a sport I love after the age of 40 has been challenging and so much fun!
+Getting back into a sport I love after the age of 40 was challenging and so much fun!
 I began assisting the coaching team in 2018 and gained my AFF coaching accreditation in 2019.
-As a coach I aim to contribute to the Club’s culture of generosity and inclusivity, to play a part in making fencing a space of joyful camaraderie in which everyone feels welcome, accepted and supported to shine in their own way, and to encourage anyone wanting to get back into fencing after a long break, or to try fencing for the first time – you can do it!
+As a coach and proud LGBTQIA+ person, I aim to contribute to the Club’s culture of generosity and inclusivity, to play a part in making fencing a space of joyful camaraderie in which everyone feels welcome, accepted and supported to shine in their own way, and to encourage anyone wanting to get back into fencing after a long break, or to try fencing for the first time – you can do it!